sempare/sempare-delphi-template-engine/docs/fpc.md

 Potential issues:

-- System.Generics.Collections is lacking.
+- Need to remap System.Generics.Collections (or drop explict prefix to 'System.').
-- TDictionary substitute must be used.
+- TDictionary compatability must be tested.
-- Enumeration for in loop might not work (?)
+- Enumeration 'for in' loop might not work on all types (?)
 - System.Rtti not fully compatible with Delphi (aka rtti in fpc)
   - maybe in 3.2 when Attributes also become available)
   - it is not complete (e.g. TRttiDynamicArrayType, TRttiField, TRttiArrayType)